Ekkehard-Schulze/indoor-climate-logger/README.md

 using the DS3231 precision clock instead of NTP time was also tested for more than 6 month.

-1. A Repl command to stop write mode is _import os; os.rename("/boot.py", "/boot.bak")_ followed by a reset.
-Now the filesystem is fully accessible from the PC via USB, however the logger can no longer write to its file system.
-This mode is used to harvest the logged data from non WiFi enabled loggers.
-This setting can also be issued via the USB- serial connection using the _switch_RPiPico_to_USB_read_log_mode.py_ script on the PC, when the controller is attached via USB.

 1. The setting "LOG_EXCEPTIONS_to_file = True" sends the exception messages to a log file, to preserve them.
 This file is accessible via http, if the server is set active.
 However, due to limitations in CicuitPython, these logs